TheStudent00/GraphModel/Oracle(NAS)/Description.md

 # Graph Model Intellectual Property (IP) Description
+**Version 9.0 — Grand Unification (Recursive, Virtual, & Physical)**

 This document captures the conceptual, architectural, and theoretical foundations of the Graph Model Oracle, defining the novel components, structural primitives, and meta-learning dynamics protected under the OTU Green License.

-The Graph Model is a general-purpose, modular, hierarchical learning system built from space-filling curve linearization, spline-standardized features, attention-based routing primitives, and fractal scale-equivariant dynamics.
+The Graph Model is a general-purpose, modular, hierarchical learning system built from **Recursive Fractal Topology**, **Virtual Identity Primitives**, **Spline-Standardized Physics**, and **Generalized Mixing Atoms**.
 It is designed for sparse, flexible, expandable intelligence capable of processing any metric or relational data structure.

 ---